afermg/nahual/README.md

-# Nahual: Deploy and access image and data processing models via HTTP.
+# Nahual: Deploy and access image and data processing models across environments/processes.

 Note that this is early work in progress.